heroku/kafka-packaging-scripts/README.md

    artifacts via the official Confluent yum/apt/maven/etc. repositories.
 (For rollbacks you can revert the CloudFront changes by pointing to the functioning S3 buckets of the previous release.)

-*These steps are currently documented elsewhere.*
+*These steps are currently documented elsewhere (cf. our wiki page on "Packaging and deploying a CP release").*

 ## Step 8: Terminate the build VMs (clean up)